Silent Friend: Development

 The film was shot at the Alter Botanischer Garten Marburg.

-Tony Leung Chiu-wai was announced as a cast member in August 2023; director Ildikó Enyedi stated that she wrote Leung's role specifically for him.
-Silent Friend marks Leung's second film outside of Asia, after Shang-Chi and the Legend of the Ten Rings (2021), and his first European production.
+Tony Leung Chiu-wai was announced as a cast member in August 2023; director Ildikó Enyedi stated that she wrote the role specifically for him.
+It marked Leung's second film outside of Asia, after Shang-Chi and the Legend of the Ten Rings (2021), and his first European production.